A fifth of people in the UK say they are lonely. That’s more than 10 million of us at any one time.

 Telling someone that you’re lonely is an important first step to overcoming it, and you have to remember that there is no shame at all in feeling lonely.

 So how can you help yourself and other people to stay connected and beat loneliness?

-The Marmalade Trust has devised these tips with social distancing measures in mind:
+The Marmalade Trust, a charity dedicated to raising awareness of loneliness and helping people make new friendships, has devised these tips with social distancing measures in mind: